himynameisoleg/himynameisoleg-gatsby/src/content/rust-dev-env-astrovim.md

 nvim
 ```

 On initial startup AstroNvim installed all the default plugins, however I noticed that some of the icons were displaying question mark boxes [?].
 This was because I did not have a NerdFont installed.
-NerdFonts are essentially popular fonts used by us devs which have been patched with an enormous collection of glyphs -- everything from programming language icons, folders, and let's not forget about emojis.
+NerdFonts are popular fonts which have been patched with an enormous collection of glyphs -- everything from programming language icons, folders, and emojis.
 The easiest way to install a nerd font is by using [webi](https://webinstall.dev/nerdfont/):

 ```bash
 curl -sS https://webi.sh/nerdfont | sh